TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 The same EA (v1.420) on commodity CFDs addresses every failure mode:

-1. **~10x effective leverage** means fewer lots for the same notional — 166.60 lots controls $5M notional
+1. **~10x effective leverage** means fewer lots for the same notional — 40 lots controls $1.2M notional
 2. **Predictable spread spikes** tied to scheduled events (EIA, OPEC) — not random invisible sub-second wipes
 3. **TRIM at 65%** with PROTECT at 56% — aggressive 9% dead zone, viable because CFD spreads are predictable
 4. **XNGUSD long** has the best risk/reward: structural demand floor (crypto mining + AI), seasonal pattern, geopolitical upside
-5. **114x return potential** ($100K → $11.4M) on a $3 → $10 natgas move with 166.60 lots — vs 23.12x for full-tilt max lots (31.60 lots at 100% ML, zero buffer)
+5. **27.9x return potential** ($100K → $2.79M) on a $3.10 → $10 natgas move with 40/side — calibrated for 65-point structural spread
+6. **Spread recovery:** entering at wide spread means equity recovers ~$34K when spread tightens during US hours — the spread tax is mostly temporary

-**The martingale holds 5.3x more long lots than the absolute maximum full-tilt position AND survives adverse moves.
-Full tilt at 100% ML dies on the first bad tick — the martingale's hedge absorbs it. ~10x effective leverage means each lot controls ~$30,000 notional at entry.
-Net-based margin on a hedge account starts at $0 margin (net 0), and forward-looking TRIM gradually builds net long exposure at the mathematically optimal rate.
-Pure long at just $3.40 — only $0.40 above entry.
-From there, every $1 natgas rise = $1,666,000 additional equity.
+**The martingale holds 1.6x more long lots than a safe full-tilt position (40 vs 25) and benefits from spread recovery.
+The 65-point spread costs $52K at entry but recovers $34K when liquidity returns — net cost ~$18K.
+Forward-looking TRIM builds net long exposure at the mathematically optimal rate.
+Pure long at just $3.22 — only $0.12 above entry.
+From there, every $1 natgas rise = $400,000 additional equity.
 The hedge shorts are fuel to burn, the bias longs are profit.
-TRIM self-paces at exactly 65% ML with the same forward-looking formula that proved reliable on SOL — tuned for maximum aggression on CFD commodities.**
+TRIM self-paces at exactly 65% ML with the same forward-looking formula that proved reliable on SOL — calibrated for XNGUSD's structural spread.**